Raymond J. Lane

 Raymond J. Lane (born December 26, 1946) is an American business executive and strategist specializing in technology and finance.
 Lane is best known for assisting corporations with technology strategy, organizational development, team building, and sales and growth management.

 Lane led a "go to market" overhaul of Oracle Corporation, which led to an increase in sales and its stock price in the 1990s.
 He is cited as being the catalyst for "Oracle's success, ‘past, present and future.’"

 Lane is a partner emeritus at Kleiner, Perkins, Caufield & Byers, a venture capital firm in Silicon Valley.
-He managed investments and held board membership in startup companies, and was involved in the development of enterprise technology and alternative energy.
+He managed investments and held board memberships in startup companies, and was involved in the development of enterprise technology and alternative energy.

 Early life and education

 Raymond Jay Lane was born on December 26, 1946, in McKeesport, Pennsylvania, near Pittsburgh.
 Lane grew up in rural western Pennsylvania where his father was employed as a design engineer for steel production plants.
 Lane was heavily influenced by his father, who had emerged from the Depression-era steel business as the first member of his family to go to college, graduating from Carnegie Mellon as a mechanical engineer.

 Lane attended public schools, graduating from Moon High School in 1964.
 Wishing to follow in his father's footsteps, Lane first pursued a degree in aeronautical engineering at West Virginia University (WVU).
 He later changed his major and graduated with a bachelor's degree in mathematics in 1968.